mflzo/iOS-Portfolio-Falzone22/README.md

 # iOS-Portfolio-Falzone22

+Hello, my name is Matthew Falzone.
+This is my portfolio of both projects and just information on my journey through coding.
+I'll take you through challenges, different things I've learned, and accomplishments.

 ## New to GitHub

 I have never used GitHub before, so I am learning new things everytime I use it.
 I've learned how to create a repository, as well as upload and commit code to GitHub.